lambdaclass/concrete/ROADMAP.md

 backend-contract report).
-The **open tail #18–#45** is unbuilt advanced tooling (inspect/`verify-ir`/events/`clean`/self-audit commands, perf budgets, fuzz harness, intern/query/incremental, schema-version + docs-drift + metamorphic gates, source-location modes, backend-IR-as-artifact, the #45 validation artifact) and is **workload-gateable — none of it is an active soundness or dual-truth-source risk** (verified: reports do not re-infer ownership/capability facts, and the #44g ref-return miscompile is unreachable because reference
+The **open tail #18–#45** is unbuilt advanced tooling (inspect/`verify-ir`/events/`clean`/self-audit commands, perf budgets, fuzz harness, intern/query/incremental, schema-version + docs-drift + metamorphic semantic checks + metamorphic gates, source-location modes, backend-IR-as-artifact, the #45 validation artifact) and is **workload-gateable — none of it is an active soundness or dual-truth-source risk** (verified: reports do not re-infer ownership/capability facts, and the #44g ref-return miscompile is unreachable because reference